 The yarns of this wool produced from the Californian Vintage carding machines trap still air, giving it insulating characteristics to regulate your body temperature.
 It helps keep your body heat in when it’s cool outside and helps keep the heat out when the temperatures rise.
 With three firmness to choose from - soft, medium and firm, you pick the perfect pillow for you based on your sleep style - soft for stomach sleepers, medium for back sleepers, firm for side sleepers.

-Our extra clean wool filled pillows with no harmful chemicals, less susceptible to dust mites, mold, mildew, and moisture if right conditions exist.
+Our extra clean wool-filled pillows are tested for harmful levels of chemicals and deemed safe for health.
 Wool is also inherently fire resistant, providing a safe sleep environment without the need for chemical fire retardant additives.
-Add to that wool's anti-microbial and anti-bacterial properties and you have the ideal setting for comfortable, healthy rest.

 None of our eco wool is ever carbonized or bleached, and sheep dipping is never practiced.
 We use a medium-fine wool blend, the best loft for bedding--soft, supple, and never itchy.
 The mill produces exceptionally clean wool, scouring it multiple times with hot water and a mild, biodegradable soap.
 The wool is carded multiple times, loosening and releasing any debris, dirt, or vegetable matter without stripping the fibers or completely removing the lanolin.
 Carding also shifts the wool fibers so they all run in the same direction.
 The end result is a beautifully smooth, natural wool batting with bounce and natural resilience.